DouglasUrner/ElectronicBlinkingBow/MagicBlinkyBow Notes.md

 The code design tries to expose some fun options so that a user of the bow might have some motivation to learn about about programming (or hacking hardware).

 The tonal range of the violin is about four octaves, the low string is a G at 196 Hz, the open strings go up by fifths to E – G3 (196.0 Hz), D4 (293.7 Hz), A4 (440.0 Hz), E5 (659.3 Hz).
-The highest note on the E string is about 10 KHz.
-From http://hyperphysics.phy-astr.gsu.edu/hbase/music/violin.html
+According to [Wikipedia](https://en.wikipedia.org/wiki/Violin) the highest practical note on the E string is E7 (2637 Hz), although http://hyperphysics.phy-astr.gsu.edu/hbase/music/violin.html claims a high note of around 10 KHz.
+For our purposes E7 seems like a reasonable target on the high end.
+This means that we need a sampling frequency of around 5275 Hz.

 [List of notes and their frequencies](http://www.liutaiomottola.com/formulae/freqtab.htm).